saleem144/security/transfering_files_to_windows.md

 ftp -v -n -s:ftp.txt
 ```

-Of course you need to have a ftp-server configured with the user asshat and the password to mysecretpassword.
+Of course you need to have a ftp-server configured with the user offsec and the password to toor.

 ## TFTP